Bowen Hills, Queensland: Geography

 Bowen Hills is 3.2 km by road from the Brisbane CBD.

-Mayne is a neighbourhood within the south of the suburb (27.45°S 153.0333°E).
+Mayne is a neighbourhood within the north of the suburb (27.45°S 153.0333°E).

 Montpelier is a hill (27.4474°S 153.0405°E) rising to 49 m above sea level.

 There are a number of railway lines passing through the suburb, including the long-distance North Coast railway line, a number of Brisbane suburban lines, and the Exhibition Loop railway line.
 Railway stations within the suburb are: